StatCan/datascience-cookiecutter/README.md

 ## Data Science Cookiecuttter

-A cookiecutter template for data science projects within Statistics Canada and wider public sector.
+A ``cookiecutter`` template for data science projects within Statistics Canada and wider public sector.
+The goal is to reduce the amount of set up tasks associated with starting data science projects at Statistics Canada.

 This template helps to set up standardized project, and includes security features using pre-commit hooks.